 With modern geometry and updated tubing, the newest Blue Pig has fantastic levels of rear-end compliance balanced with stiffness where it’s most needed.

-It is worth trying to keep travel to around 140mm, though, because our 160mm travel test bike’s dynamic geometry changed a lot with the long travel fork up front.
+It is worth trying to keep travel to around 140mm, though, because our nonstandard 160mm-travel test bike’s dynamic geometry changed a lot with the long-travel fork up front.